weinzbw/EECS_Capstone_Team9/README.md

 # EECS_Capstone_Team9

+# ADD TEAM MEMBERS AND LINKS TO THEIR GITHUBS

 ## Project Desription
 The Marco Polo Robo (MPR) is a small robot that can play Marco Polo with a person, hiding and seeking capabilities.